internetarchive/dweb-mirror/USING.md

 You'll need to create an account for yourself at [archive.org](https://archive.org)

-We'll setup a collection for you of type `texts` - dont worry, you can put any kind of media in it.
+We'll setup a collection for you of type `texts` - do not worry, you can put any kind of media in it.

 Once you have a collection, lets say `kenyanhistory` you can upload materials to the Archive by hitting the Upload button and following the instructions.